-We ended our day at one of the most Instagrammable mosques in the world, Sheikh Zayed Grand Mosque.
+I ended this day at one of the most Instagrammable mosques in the world, Sheikh Zayed Grand Mosque.
 It is the largest mosque in the country and can accomodate 40,000 worshippers and visitors.
 The design of the Sheikh Zayed Mosque finds inspiration in parts of Turkey, Morocco, Pakistan and Egypt, among other Islamic countries.
 Its archways are quintessentially Moorish, and its minarets classically Arab.

-We visited it by night and we were absolutely amazed by the architecture.
-However, the fact that you have to cross an entire mall before entering the mosque, let alone the incredible amount of tourists visiting despite being already late on that Friday, disappointed us a bit and we couldn’t fully enjoyed this place.
+I visited it by night and I was absolutely amazed by the architecture.
+However, the fact that you have to cross an entire mall before entering the mosque, let alone the incredible amount of tourists visiting despite being already late on that Friday, disappointed me a bit.
 Next time, I will mainly focus on the outside architecture and the view on the mosque from external viewpoints.